 Most of us use Global Positioning System (GPS) every single day.
 It has become an inseparable part of our life.
-Let it be Google Map or any other GPS based navigation system, we are heavily dependent on it.
-This post will discuss what is Global Positioning System, its architecture, working principle, future of GPS, applications, advantages and disadvantages.
+Let it be Google Maps or any other GPS-based navigation system, we are heavily dependent on it.
+This post will discuss Global Positioning System, its architecture, how it works, future of GPS, applications, advantages and disadvantages.

 What is Global Positioning System (GPS)

 GPS is a positioning system that is based on a network of satellites that continuously transmit coded information through radio signals.
-The receivers interpret the information transmitted from the satellites to identify the locations on earth accurately.
+Once the receiver receives the signals, the transmitted information is interpreted to find the location of the place on the earth accurately.
+It provides users with exact time, velocity, and location in all weather conditions, 24 by 7, and all around the globe.

 Fig. 1 – Introduction to Global Positioning System (GPS)